 - Suicide rates in young men who have been workless for more than six months is increased 40 x (Wessely, 2004) and are increased 6x in the general population (Bartley et al, 2005).

-Whilst working in immigration detention, Earnshaw drew heavily on the Entrepreneurial psychology methodology whilst working with Persian, Iraqi, Tamil, Kurdish, Afghani, Palestinian and Burmese refugees and asylum seekers.
+Louise drew upon on her entrepreneurial-psychology methodology whilst working with Persian, Iraqi, Tamil, Kurdish, Afghani, Palestinian and Burmese refugees and asylum seekers in immigration detention.